What are the time limits for making a claim after a fatal accident?

 Our sensitive and understanding fatal injury solicitors have years of experience in providing legal services to bereaved parties who have lost relatives due to fatal accidents.
 Since these proceedings are so important to those involved, Stephensons offers specialist legal advice from knowledgeable and compassionate legal professionals.

 Stephensons has represented a wide variety of clients from all over the UK.
 In addition to the compensation won, the legal action taken has lead to the introduction of improved safety measures within the workplace and beyond in order to ensure that similar accidents to not happen again.

 Some cases are more complex than others, including cases of fatal diseases contracted at work, but as one of the largest firms in the UK, we offer expert guidance in every area of the field.

-Call Stephensons today to receive free initial no obligation legal advice.
-A legal advisor can provide advice on a fatal injury claim and ensure that your future is secure in the wake of bereavement.
+Our legal advisors can provide advice on a fatal injury claim and ensure that your future is secure in the wake of bereavement.
 Call 0203 816 0065 for more information.